PaulSt/eleven/README.md

 ## Layouts

-Check iut the [demo website](https://paulst.github.io/eleven/) to see the different layouts.
+Check out the [demo website](https://paulst.github.io/eleven/) to see the different layouts.
 So far there are layouts for
 * home - should be used in for the index.md
 * block - used to show content directly in the home layout in a seperate block
 * post - used to create posts, which will be listed in the home layout.